lsst/pipelines_lsst_io/install/newinstall.rst

 Setting unix permissions for shared installations
 -------------------------------------------------

-You can make the LSST Science Pipelines installation accessible to multiple users on the same machine.
+You can make a single LSST Science Pipelines installation accessible to multiple users on the same machine.

 First, create a separate unix group (called ``lsst``, for example) with a ``umask`` of ``002`` (all access permissions for the group and allow other users to read/execute).